 Federal regulations state that you may not receive more financial aid than your Cost of Attendance.
 If you have a private alternative loan or Parent or Graduate PLUS Loan based on a full-time Cost of Attendance, and you are less than full time when the drop and add period is complete, your loans are subject to reduction to ensure that your aid does not exceed your Cost of Attendance.
 This adjustment may result in a change to either your account balance due or your financial aid refund.

-The Business Operations office will set up a billing account for each student.
+The Student Financial Services office will set up a billing account for each student.
 Charges and credits for each semester will be added to the student account as they are received.
 For example, when the student pays an enrollment deposit, it is reflected on their student billing account.
 When the student registers for classes, the tuition charges are added to the billing account.
 If the student signs a housing contract to live on campus and purchase a meal plan, room and board charges will be added to the student billing account.
 Personal expenses and transportation estimates discussed in the Cost of Attendance section above are not billed to the student account.

 Once a student has accepted his or her financial aid award offer and completed other requirements such as Direct Loan Entrance Counseling and a Master Promissory Note, financial aid will be reflected on the student billing account as “authorized or memoed aid”.
 Financial aid is not applied to the student account until the second week of each semester – after the “drop and add” class registration period has expired.